NYUAppSec/appsec_hw3/README.md

 What they delivered, as usual, falls quite short of the mark.

 Like last time, what Shoddycorp's Cut-Rate Contracting provided was a deployment that *almost* works.
-They containerized the application, the database, and an Nginx reverse proxy all in Docker.
+They containerized the application, the database, and a Nginx reverse proxy all in Docker.
 They then created Kubernetes yaml files to run these containers in a Kubernetes cluster, and configured them to talk to each other as needed.
 They even began adding some event monitoring for a monitoring software called Prometheus, though they didn't finish it.

-However, upon further inspection we can see that they didn't quite do things right.
+However, upon further inspection, we can see that they didn't quite do things right.
 They left secrets lying around out in the open, they only create one replica of each pod, and there are passwords getting logged all over the place.
 All-in-all, it's a mess.

-It looks like the job to fix this falls to you, again.
-Luckily Kevin Gallagher (KG) has read through the files already and pointed out some of the things that are going wrong, and provided a list of things for you to fix.
-Before you can work on that, though, let's get your environment set up.
+It looks like the job to fix this falls to you again.
+Luckily, Kevin Gallagher (KG) has read through the files already and pointed out some of the things that are going wrong, and provided a list of things for you to fix.
+Before you can
+work on that, though, let's get your environment set up.

 Just a disclaimer, in case it needs to be said again: